ProvableHQ/ARCs/arc-0009/README.md

 - The same `owner`, `nonce`, and `version` as the static record
 - A `data_root` computed as the Merkle root of the record's entries

 **Important limitation:** A dynamic record created via `cast` cannot be passed to a function expecting a static record, as this would constitute either a double-spend (if the original was an input) or an attempt to spend an uncommitted record (if the original was created locally).
+Furthermore, casting a static record into a dynamic one, does not consume it.

 ### Dynamic Mapping Operations